McMahon Services

 McMahon Services is an Australian construction and demolition company.
 Founded in 1959, it is based in Adelaide.

 History

 McMahon Services was founded in Adelaide in 1959 by Glen McMahon as a demolition company.
 In 1990, sons Andrew and David took over the management and the company diversified into construction.
 It is contracted by governments and private industry for construction and demolition projects in most states of Australia.

 McMahon Services is one of 12 Class A asbestos removal licence holders (licensed to remove friable asbestos or asbestos-contaminated dust) in South Australia and claims to be Australia's largest asbestos services provider.

 In September 2020, McMahon purchased Asurco Contracting.

+Legal issues

+In 2004, the Federal Court of Australia imposed penalties totalling more than A$535,000 on McMahon Services, SA Demolition & Salvage, D&V Services and several company representatives following proceedings brought by the Australian Competition and Consumer Commission (ACCC) over collusive tendering practices.
+The case concerned a Defence Department demolition and asbestos-removal contract at the Salisbury site in South Australia, valued at approximately A$2.4 million.
+McMahon Services was fined A$300,000, while its operations demolition manager, Phillip Bubner, was fined A$35,000.